Watch our step-by-step video for this recipe below

 2. Add liquid, beans, garlic, chopped onion and thyme to large pot

-3. Add salt and pepper.
+3. Add salt and black pepper.
 Bring to a boil.

 4. Add rice and boil on High for 2 minutes.